 Under Duvernay’s leadership La Minerve soon gained recognition as one of the principal newspapers of Lower Canada.
-At the time he purchased it in 1827 it had 240 subscribers and by 1832 there were about 1,300, a respectable circulation for the period.
+At the time he purchased it in 1827, it had 240 subscribers, and by 1832 there were about 1,300, a respectable circulation for the period.
 According to Morin, it had become “the national newspaper.”
 As a supporter of the ideas of the Patriote party, Duvernay had placed his paper at the service of this political group.
 La Minerve had the benefit of financial assistance from Viger and Fabre.
 Duvernay himself seldom wrote for it, being content to contribute occasional short news items on various topics.
-However, when he considered himself under attack he could produce scathing pieces.
+However, when he considered himself under attack, he could produce scathing pieces.
 Antoine Gérin-Lajoie*, who was employed for two years in the office of La Minerve, acknowledged that Duvernay was very effective at “crushing someone through insults [and] offensive personal remarks.”
 However, he usually left it to a member of the staff to defend the paper’s views.
-Morin remained as editor longer than the six months originally agreed upon, but after he was elected to the House of Assembly for Bellechasse in October 1830 he had less and less time to devote to the paper and Léon Gosselin* may be considered its real editor from 1831 to 1834.
+Morin remained as editor longer than the six months originally agreed upon, but after he was elected to the House of Assembly for Bellechasse in October 1830, he had less and less time to devote to the paper, and Léon Gosselin* may be considered its real editor from 1831 to 1834.
 After that Hyacinthe-Poirier Leblanc* de Marconnay, James Julien Theodore Phelan, Gérin-Lajoie, and Raphaël Bellemare served successively as Duvernay’s editors.
 A very demanding man, Duvernay constantly imposed his own point of view, and he quarrelled frequently with his employees.
 Gosselin, Leblanc de Marconnay, and Phelan all left the establishment on bad terms with him.
 The salaries he paid were low or downright meagre.
 If someone complained, Duvernay accused him of wanting to accumulate money at his expense.
 In Gérin-Lajoie’s words, “To put anything by or to economize was a foolish, indeed a monstrous thing to him.”

 As the articles in La Minerve and the Canadian Spectator were usually anonymous, it was Duvernay who assumed responsibility for them.
-In 1828 he was arrested and put in jail, along with Waller of the Canadian Spectator, on a charge of libel.
+On 18 Dec.
+1827 he was arrested and put in jail, along with Waller of the Canadian Spectator, on a charge of libel.
 In January 1832 Duvernay and Daniel Tracey*, the publisher of the Vindicator (later the Vindicator and Canadian Advertiser), were summoned before the bar of the Legislative Council of Lower Canada, accused of having maintained that the council was a “great nuisance.”
 The two guilty parties were reprimanded by the speaker, Jonathan Sewell*, and kept in the jail at Quebec until the end of the session.
 This second imprisonment of Duvernay incensed the Patriote press and made a hero and martyr of him.
 When he was released, he received congratulations in numerous villages on his way back to Montreal.
 In that city triumphal arches had been erected in his honour.
 He was presented with a medal bearing the inscription, “The freedom of the press is the palladium of the people.”
 But in 1836 he was once again behind bars.
 In March of that year La Minerve had accused the sheriff, Louis Gugy*, of appointing a jury favourable to a jailer charged with responsibility for the death of a prisoner who had succumbed to privation and cold in the Montreal jail.
-Duvernay was prosecuted for contempt of court and in September was sentenced to 30 days imprisonment.
+Duvernay was prosecuted for contempt of court and in September was sentenced to 30 days’ imprisonment.
 He was led to jail in an impressive triumphal procession of Patriotes which included the mayor of Montreal, Jacques Viger.

 A few months earlier Duvernay had defended the honour of his newspaper in a duel with lawyer Clément-Charles Sabrevois* de Bleury, who had been elected as a Patriote to represent Richelieu in 1832.
 When he was severely attacked by La Minerve for leaving the Patriote party and later joining the more moderate members from the Quebec region, Sabrevois de Bleury challenged the proprietor to a duel.
 The encounter took place on 5 April 1836 behind Mount Royal.
 The lawyer, a militia officer who was a skilful shot, wounded Duvernay just above the right knee.
 “The blood he was determined to shed,” retorted Duvernay in La Minerve two days later, “does not efface what has been written, and saltpetre and sulphur do not whiten what is black!”